aphilippsen/MiraikanDrawing/README.md

 An interactive figure opens.
 When selecting points in the figure via mouse click, the child data corresponding to these values is copied in the main folder in the subfolder `pictureExplorer_current'.

 (Note: No plots might be displayed in some cases if the child's parents did not give consent to publish the drawing data online.)

-#### Code acknowledgements

-* Code for the gradcam algorithm, located in scripts/python/pyimagesearch/gradcam.py was originally developed by: https://www.pyimagesearch.com/2020/03/09/grad-cam-visualize-class-activation-maps-with-keras-tensorflow-and-deep-learning/.